 Setting detentions are a school's discipline right, schools no longer have to give notice or request permission from parents in order to detain a student.
 It is a key part of our sanctions at King Edward VI King's Norton school for Boys and students report that these do make a difference to their future behaviour.
 Our intention is to continue to provide notice wherever possible and we will inform parents of SDfL detentions via email or SMS text message, students will also be expected to make a note of any detentions in their handbook.
-If a student does not attend an SDfL detention he risks losing 10 SDfL points.
+If a student does not attend a detention then consequences will escalate as set out in the table above.
 If a student does not attend a subject or lunchtime/breaktime detention, he risks losing 3 SDfL points.